3 things to know about the current crisis in Haiti

 This is a critical moment for Haiti, Fatton says.

-"The situation is on the verge of a real collapse of any and every institution that remains in the country," he said.
+"The situation is on the verge of a real collapse of any and every institution that remains in the country," he says.

-In other words, he said, there is a possibility the gangs could become the dominant force in Haiti.
+In other words, he says, there is a possibility the gangs could become the dominant force in Haiti.

 Haiti's de facto prime minister is not in the country